GogoHarry/Customer-Churn-Analysis/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you have any suggestions or improvements.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 Special thanks to the contributors and the open-source community for their invaluable support.